iorg-s/bookbot/README.md

 # bookbot
-Repo for bookbot guided project on boot.dev
+# Repo for bookbot guided project on boot.dev
+BookBot is my first project!